RollerskiSeries/RollerskiSeries.github.io/rules.md

 > *“The longest distance race is for the Under 16s, Under 18s, Seniors and Veterans.
 The shorter distance race is for the Novices, Under 12s and Under 14s”*

 Participants have to indicate, when they enter a race, which category they wish to race in.
-They may race in a shorter race than that for their age but, in such case, Series points will be awarded firstly to all competitors in the longer designated race and then to competitors in the shorter race using the Points Scoring System below.
+They may race in a *shorter* race than that for their age but, in such case, Series points will be awarded firstly to all competitors in the longer designated race *and then* to competitors in the shorter race using the Points Scoring System below.

 ## British Championship
 - One event per year shall be designated the British Championship.
 This venue should move to a different venue/region each year.
-To become British Champion, skiers must be British passport holders (although the race itself will be open to all skiers).
+To become a British Champion, skiers must be a legal resident or citizen of the UK (have an address in the UK).
+    - (although the race itself will be open to all skiers).
 - The British champions shall be the winners of at least all categories for the British Series; the event organiser may designate sub-categories.
 - Wherever practicable, the British Championship should use matched roller skis.
-- Race results shall indicate British championship winners.
+- Race results shall indicate British Championship winners.

 ## Trophies
 - The club organising each event shall be responsible for any trophies/prizes awarded at its event.
 - The designated British Roller Ski Championship organisers are responsible for trophies/prizes for this competition.
 They may approach the GBS Nordic Committee, clubs or other organisations for support.
 - Trophies for overall Series winners in all categories are held by the winners for one year and shall then be returned to the Series Director.
 When these trophies need replacing, the Series Directors may approach the GBS Nordic Committee, the British Masters or others for support.
 - The British Masters Cross Country Ski Association will provide trophies for the Veteran and Super Veteran categories.